apache/accumulo-website/contributor/index.md

    work, or before you create your patch, rebase your branch against the remote to lift your changes to the top of your branch.
 The branch specified here should be the same one you used in step 4.

-    `git pull --rebase origin 1.5`
+    `git pull --rebase origin 1.8`

 7. At this point, you can create a patch file from the upstream branch to attach to the ACCUMULO-12345 Jira issue.
-The branch specified here should be teh same one you used in step 4.
+The branch specified here should be the same one you used in step 4.

-    `git format-patch --stdout origin/1.5 > ACCUMULO-12345.patch`
+    `git format-patch --stdout origin/1.8 > ACCUMULO-12345.patch`

-An alternative to creating a patch is submitting a request to pull your changes from some repository, e.g. Github.
+An alternative to creating a patch is submitting a request to pull your changes from some repository, e.g. GitHub.
 Please include the repository and branch name merge in the notice to the Jira issue, e.g.

     repo=git://github.com/<username>/accumulo.git branch=ACCUMULO-12345